Vascular Surgery Fellowship

 The Vascular Surgery Fellowship Program

-- A fully integrated Epic ambulatory and inpatient ER
+- A fully integrated Epic ambulatory and inpatient EMR

-- Temple/St. Luke's School of Medicine and medical/surgical training more than 400 GME Residents and Fellows
+- Temple/St. Luke’s Medical School and medical/surgical training for more than 400 GME Residents and Fellows yearly

-- Award winning Level I Trauma Center and tertiary care facility (Bethlehem Campus)
+- Pennsylvania’s largest trauma network and award-winning Level I Trauma Center and tertiary care facility (Bethlehem campus)

-- The official "International Show Site of GE Medical Imaging" and first U.S. installation of the Discovery Hybrid OR (Bethlehem Campus, 2011) with a second Discovery Hybrid OR (Allentown Campus)
+- The official “International Show Site for GE Medical Imaging” and the first U.S. installation of the Discovery Hybrid OR (Bethlehem campus, 2011) with a second Discovery Hybrid OR at Allentown campus

-- Multiple Discovery IR/Vascular suites and bi-plane Neuro-Interventional room with upcoming plans for expansion across campuses
+- Multiple Discovery IR/Vascular suites and a bi-plane Neuro-Interventional room with upcoming plans for expansion across several campuses

 - More than 17 Accredited Vascular Labs performing over 100 studies daily